drduh/YubiKey-Guide/README.md

 See [OpenBSD FAQ#14](https://www.openbsd.org/faq/faq14.html#softraidCrypto) for more information.

-# Export public keys
+# Export public key

-**Important** Without the *public* key, it will **not** be possible to use GnuPG to encrypt, decrypt, nor sign messages.
-However, YubiKey may still be used for SSH authentication.
+**Important** Without the public key, it will **not** be possible to use GnuPG to decrypt and sign messages.
+However, YubiKey can still be used for SSH authentication.

 Create another partition on the portable storage device to store the public key, or reconnect networking and upload to a key server.